Use AI to Amplify

 I document my approach in the Student Writing Guide I publish on OpenAI.com in fall 2024, providing examples and strategies for educators and students.

-AI Should Amplify Thinking, Not Replace It
+AI Should Amplify Thinking, Not Outsource It

 My philosophy — that “productive struggle” is important to learning and that students should “use AI as a tool, not an answer machine” — becomes central to OpenAI’s education messaging.